-Retirement plan assets, which are comprised of registered mutual funds, \$161.3 million and \$147.6 million at December 31, 2020 and 2019, and money market funds, \$1.5 million and \$735,000 at December 31, 2020 and 2019, are required to be reported and disclosed at fair value in the financial statements.
+Retirement plan assets, which are comprised of registered mutual funds, \$149.3 million and \$161.3 million at December 31, 2021 and 2020, and money market funds, \$1.0 million and \$1.5 million at December 31, 2021 and 2020, are required to be reported and disclosed at fair value in the financial statements.
 See Note 16 for discussion about OCC's fair value policy.
-The shares of the underlying mutual funds are fair valued using quoted market prices in an active market, and therefore all of the assets were considered Level 1 within the fair value hierarchy as of December 31, 2020 and 2019.
-There have been no changes in the valuation methodologies and there were no transfers between Levels 1 and 2 within the fair value hierarchy for the years ended December 31, 2020 and 2019.
+The shares of the underlying mutual funds are fair valued using quoted market prices in an active market, and therefore all of the assets were considered Level 1 within the fair value hierarchy as of December 31, 2021 and 2020.
+There have been no changes in the valuation methodologies and there were no transfers between Levels 1 and 2 within the fair value hierarchy for the years ended December 31, 2021 and 2020.

 OCC maintains a defined contribution plan ("401(k) plan") qualified under Internal Revenue Code Section 401(k) for eligible employees who elect to participate in the plan.
 Eligible employees may elect to have their salaries reduced by an amount that is subject to applicable IRS limitations.
 This amount is then paid into the plan by OCC on behalf of the employee.
 OCC makes matching contributions to the participant's account equal to 50% of deferrals (excluding "catch-up" deposits) up to the first 6% of eligible compensation that is deferred.
-OCC's expenses for the matching contributions to the 401(k) plan for the years ended December 31, 2020, 2019 and 2018 were \$3.7 million, \$3.1 million and \$2.7 million, respectively.
+OCC's expenses for the matching contributions to the 401(k) plan for the years ended December 31, 2021, 2020 and 2019 were \$3.7 million, \$3.7 million and \$3.1 million, respectively.
+Beginning in 2022, OCC will make matching contributions to the participant's account equal to 50% of deferrals (excluding "catch-up" deposits) up to the first 12% of eligible compensation that is deferred.

 The 401(k) plan also contains a profit-sharing component for individuals not eligible to earn future benefit service in the Retirement Plan, as discussed above.
-Profit sharing contributions accrued for the 401(k) plan were \$6.9 million, \$6.3 million and \$5.8 million in 2020, 2019 and 2018, respectively.
+Profit sharing contributions accrued for the 401(k) plan were \$14.1 million, \$6.9 million and \$6.3 million in 2021, 2020 and 2019, respectively.
+OCC's Board approved doubling the 2021 profit sharing contribution from \$7.0 million to \$14.1 million.
+OCC will be eliminating the Profit sharing contributions after 2021.